maldoinc/wireup/docs/pages/resources.md

 !!! note "Suppressing Errors"
-    Factories cannot suppress exceptions—they can perform cleanup, but the original error will always propagate.
+    Factories cannot suppress exceptions, they can perform cleanup, but the original error will always propagate.
 This ensures cleanup code doesn't accidentally change your program's control flow.